 Remember, no exchange is ever going to be 100% safe.
 We are simply listing the ones that we believe are the most reliable.
 You should always conduct your own research and monitor any developments.
 Some of the exchanges listed might be fine for now, but that could always change in the future.

-What we look for in a crypto exchange when buying cryptocurrency
+What to look for in a crypto exchange when buying cryptocurrency

 Reputation is king.
 This is an industry built on trust, so go with the most trustworthy.